mbachmann/obfuscation-jdk8-proguard/README.md

-# Java JDK 8 and Fx8 with Proguard Obfuscation
+# Java JDK 8 and Fx8 with Maven and Proguard Obfuscation

-## Non Modular - Maven

 `obfuscation-jdk8-proguard` sample modular project to run with Maven